mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 ## Installation and First Boot

 *   With the VM powered off, start Rescue mode.
-*   Open in a new LISH console window.
+*   Open a new LISH console window.
 Once in Rescue mode, download your installation media and copy it to your boot disk.
 Refer to one of the 9front mirrors for the latest image[^2].